The Roxy Theater

 As part of Sound West Group’s restoration effort, the Roxy marquee and blade sign will be re-created in the spirit of the original design, acting as center stage to Quincy Square.
-Sound West Group has been working with Fernando Duarte Design, who specializes in theater and marquee restoration from the Art Deco period.
-In addition, the chandelier at the entrance will be returned to its foyer and a new sound and projector system will be installed.
-The theater will also showcase live shows put on by the localAdmiral Theater Foundationand there will also be opportunities for community and non-profit performances via a licensing agreement with Roxy Bremerton, a not-for-profit corporation.
+Sound West Group worked with Fernando Duarte Design, who specializes in theater and marquee restoration from the Art Deco period.
+In addition, the chandelier at the entrance was returned to its foyer and a top-of-the-line sound and projector system installed.
+The theater will showcase live shows put on by the local Admiral Theater Foundation and opportunities for community and non-profit performances via a licensing agreement with Roxy Bremerton, a not-for-profit corporation.